acryptos/docs.acryptos.com/faq.md

 ### 2. Where is ACS listed and traded?

-* ACS is currently listed on [Coinmarketcap](https://coinmarketcap.com/currencies/acryptos/), [Coingecko](https://www.coingecko.com/en/coins/acryptos), [Defistation](https://www.defistation.io/acryptos), [DappRadar](https://dappradar.com/binance-smart-chain/defi/acryptos), [MATH dApp Store](https://mathdapp.store), [Coinbase Prices](https://www.coinbase.com/price/acryptos) and traded on the [Pancakeswap Exchange](https://exchange.pancakeswap.finance/#/swap?outputCurrency=0x4197C6EF3879a08cD51e5560da5064B773aa1d29).
+* ACS is currently listed on [Coinmarketcap](https://coinmarketcap.com/currencies/acryptos/), [Coingecko](https://www.coingecko.com/en/coins/acryptos), [Defistation](https://www.defistation.io/acryptos), [DappRadar](https://dappradar.com/binance-smart-chain/defi/acryptos), [MATH dApp Store](https://mathdapp.store), [Coinbase Prices](https://www.coinbase.com/price/acryptos) and traded on the [Pancakeswap Exchange](https://exchange.pancakeswap.finance/#/swap?outputCurrency=0x4197C6EF3879a08cD51e5560da5064B773aa1d29) and on [Hotbit](https://www.hotbit.io/exchange?symbol=ACS_USDT) (low volume on Hotbit, be careful).

-### 3. Is the ACS supply capped?
+### 3. What is the maximum supply cap?

+* The maxium supply cap for ACS is 1,888,888.
-* ACS is capped at 1,888,888 supply.
+* There is an on-going vote for capping ACSI at 1,888,888.

 ### 4. Is there a buy-back program?

 * Yes.
 The system is designed to constantly buy-back ACS \(using the withdrawal fee + the performance fee\), and then those ACS are distributed to the acsACS holders.
+There are also constant buybacks for ACSI, using 50% of the swap fee from the StableSwap, and then those ACSI are distributed to the acsACSI holders.

 ### 5. How many tokens are minted per day?

-* Currently there is a constant daily emission rate of ~3746 ACS tokens:
+* There was aconstant daily emission rate of ~3746 ACS tokens:

   ~2560 ACS to the farms